Auditing Firm Indonesia

 5. Companies that collect or manage public funds (such as banks and insurance companies)

-2. Companies participating in a bidding process that require audited financial statements
+2. Private and Government institutions that require companies participating in a bidding process to submit their audited financial statements.

 Do the Indonesian Tax Authorities require tax returns to be attached with audited financial statements?